AddressFinder/addressfinder-woocommerce/readme.txt

 = Demonstration Video =

-[Watch a short 3.30 video](https://vimeo.com/157373924) demonstrating installation and configuration of WooCommerce AddressFinder.
+Watch a short 2 min video showing the [installation and configuration of AddressFinder for WooCommerce](https://vimeo.com/307188204).

 = Compatibility =